Skip to content

 Well, that’s starting to change.

 WhatsApp has been repositioning itself as a place for business conversations.
-And with that has come a wave of early adopters using the channel for WhatsApp sales.
+And with that has come a wave of early adopters using WhatsApp for sales.

 So, could WhatsApp be the next big place to reach your prospects?
 We spoke to David Bentham, Director of Sales Development at Cognism and Chris Ritson, Sales Development Flexpert, to find out more.